 I didn’t take too many photos in Notting Hill aside from the above.
 Just know it was very posh and there were lots of women pushing strollers and prams.
 More than anywhere else in the city.

-I should’ve dubbed Day 3 as walking day, as we walked A LOT.
+I should’ve dubbed Day three as walking day, as we walked A LOT.
 I looked at a map (and taking into account Kari’s list of things to see), I figured we could walk from Notting Hill to Buckingham Palace and see Kensington Palace (where Princess Diana lived) and Gardens, Hyde Park, and Green Park along the way.
 I didn’t realize that trek would end up being around 4-5 miles.
 I wouldn’t take back the walk as all the gardens/parks were gorgeous, but my feet were definitely tired by the time we made it to Buckingham Palace.

 Below are photos of Kensington Palace as well as us exploring Kensington Gardens.
 This was and unbelievable garden (so pretty), and I think I could get used to waking up and walking through there or even a moonlight stroll.